Gordon Ramsay: Gordon Ramsay Holdings

 In October 2012, Ramsay opened The Fat Cow in Los Angeles at The Grove, a shopping area that is also popular with tourists.
 Ramsay explained his intention for the Fat Cow in a press release to signify the opening of the venue: "The concept for The Fat Cow came from my desire to have a neighbourhood restaurant that you could go to all the time to just relax and enjoy a terrific meal."
 The Fat Cow closed in 2014 amid legal issues.
 That year also saw the opening of Gordon Ramsay Steak in Las Vegas.
 The steakhouse concept has since expanded to other locations including the Horseshoe Casino Lake Charles, LA; Atlantic City, and Baltimore, with an announced location due in Vancouver in 2024.

 In partnership with footballer David Beckham, Ramsay opened the Union Street Café in the Southwark district of London, UK in September 2013.
 The Italian cuisine of the Union Street Café, with a menu that revolved on a daily basis, was overseen by Chef Davide Degiovanni.
 The Union Street Café's location in Southwark was taken over in 2020–21 by two other Gordon Ramsay restaurants: Street Pizza, and Bread Street Kitchen & Bar.
+In 2015, Bread Street Kitchen opened in Singapore, marking the expansion of Ramsay’s British-European dining concept, which also includes locations in Edinburgh, Liverpool, and Sanya.
 In December 2012, the Las Vegas opening of Gordon Ramsay Burger occurred.
 Other locations of the gourmet hamburger dining establishment would open up in the 2020s, Notably in Chicago, Boston, Seoul, and at Harrods Department Store in London.

 In October 2013, the Gordon Ramsay at The London restaurant in New York lost its two Michelin stars owing to issues encountered by the Michelin reviewers.
 The guide's director Michael Ellis stated that he was served "some very erratic meals" and also experienced "issues with consistency."
 The loss followed the closure of another of Ramsay's restaurants, Gordon Ramsay at Claridge's, in June 2013.
 In January 2018, Ramsay opened his first location of Gordon Ramsay Hell's Kitchen restaurants, based on the television show.
 After that site opened on the Las Vegas Strip, six other locations have either been opened or announced, with one in Dubai and the others in the United States.